Sharr White: Career

-and Outstanding Actress In A Play (Laurie Metcalf).
+and Outstanding Actress in a Play (Laurie Metcalf).

-White's play The Snow Geese premiered on Broadway in a joint Manhattan Theatre Club MCC Theatre production at the Samuel J. Friedman Theatre.
+White's play The Snow Geese premiered on Broadway in a joint Manhattan Theatre Club MCC Theater production at the Samuel J. Friedman Theatre.
 The play ran from October 24, 2013 through December 15, 2013 and starred Mary-Louise Parker, Danny Burstein, and Victoria Clark, and was directed by Daniel J. Sullivan.
 The play takes place during WWI and, according to the USA Today reviewer, is "...a lovely, moving account of a clan's struggle to adapt to trying circumstances and a changing world."

-White has also written for television, contributing episodes of The Affair (2015-2018), Halston (2021) and Generation (2021).
+White has also written for television, contributing episodes of The Affair (2015–2018), Halston (2021) and Generation (2021).

 In 2023, White premiered his latest play Pictures From Home on Broadway at Studio 54.
 The memory play is adapted from the book of the same name by photographer Larry Sultan.
 The play stars Nathan Lane, Danny Burstein, and Zoë Wanamaker.
 The play revolves around a son photographing his parents in their Californian home in the 1980s.